 Overlake Clinics Musculoskeletal Medicine is a multispecialty rehabilitation clinic.
 Musculoskeletal Medicine specializes in coordinated care of muscular injuries, spine disorders, neurological injuries, migraine headaches, neck pain and lower back pain.
 Our unique team approach coordinates your care around your goals and needs.
 Our staff has a wide range of skills for the diagnosis and treatment of your condition, centered on the function you desire, whether it be returning to work, gaining peak athletic performance, or managing a chronic painful condition.

-We offer the best trained physicians, physical therapists, massage therapists, psychotherapists, athletic and conditioning specialists, nutrition counseling and acupuncture.
+We offer the best trained physicians, physical therapists, massage therapists, neuropsychologists and psychotherapists,.
 We perform virtually all of the procedures you will need to assist in your recovery using the latest ultrasound technology, fluoroscopic guided injections and Botox for headaches.